Last weekend I received the pleasant news that a photobook I am co-editor of won the Contemporary Book Award at the Rencontres d’Arles Festival 2010.

 “Japanese photobooks of the 1960s and ’70s” by Ryuichi Kaneko and Ivan Vartanian, Aperture 2009.

-And a third book on Japanese photography was honorably mentioned at the prize giving ceremony in Arles:
+And the third book on Japanese photography was honourably mentioned at the prize-giving ceremony in Arles:

 “Yutaka Takanashi: Toshi-e (Towards the City)“.
 Books on Books #6, published by Jeffrey Ladd, Errata Editions 2010.